 The NAE Program Office has hosted many fellows since the start of the Mirzayan Fellowship Program.
 Fellows have worked with their mentors on projects related to engineering education, energy, environment, ethics, technology and peace, media relations, public understanding of engineering, and engineering and healthcare.
 Visit the NAE's project page for additional details on current, recently completed projects, and the staff contacts.

 The NAE may accept fellows in the areas of:

 Manufacturing, Design and Innovation

-Engineering Education including the project Frontiers of Engineering Education
+Engineering Education including the projects Frontiers of Engineering Education and Guiding Implementation of K-12 Engineering Education

 Public Understanding of Engineering (new projects expected soon)